jupiterjs/javascriptmvc-site/public/tutorials/examples.md

 @parent index 5
 @description Example application to learn from.

-Here is the list of the example JavaScriptMVC applications.
-They cover specific JavaScriptMVC features and are ordered by complexity.
-If you need an introduction to the JavaScriptMVC framework it is best to read them in order.
+Here is the list of the example DoneJS applications.
+They cover specific DoneJS features and are ordered by complexity.
+If you need an introduction to the DoneJS framework it is best to read them in order.

 ## [todo Todo] - [open application &#x21D7;](todo/todo.html)

-In this guide, we're going to be installing and walking through the simplest [JavaScriptMVC](http://javascriptmvc.com/) application imaginable &mdash; a TODO list manager.
+In this guide, we're going to be installing and walking through the simplest [DoneJS](http://donejs.com/) application imaginable &mdash; a TODO list manager.

 This article covers: